acha2001/Game-of-life-in-Cpp/README.md

  - Should run infinitly.
  - Can move view over the program.
  - Can speed up and slow down time .

+Progress 3/30:
+ - I have set up a basic display program that we can just call update in a loop to iterate throught the game.
+ - I still need to figure out a good way to read the data in a .txt file and put it into the display.